VFOXITChick/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     -   Pricing Tier: **Standard**

-    ![In the SQL Database section, Region is set to North Central US, and Tier is
+    ![In the Azure SQL Database section, Region is set to North Central US, and Tier is
     Standard.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image25.png "Virtual Machines section")